Gingivitis Treatment Options for Dane County Patients

 Risk Factors and Causes of Periodontal Disease

 Certain disease-producing bacteria present in plaque or biofilm can cause irritation and inflammation of the gums, also known as gingivitis.
 If plaque is not removed from the teeth with regular daily brushing, it will harden and turn into calculus, or tartar.
-Tarter buildup on teeth prevents proper cleaning and can lead to periodontal disease where the healthy, attached tissue becomes unattached and creates a pocket.
+Tartar buildup on teeth prevents proper cleaning and can lead to periodontal disease, where the healthy, attached tissue becomes unattached and creates a pocket.
 Deeper pockets require a special course of treatment.
-In this case, your dentist will recommend what's needed to restore gum health.
-It is important to follow through with treatment to prevent tooth loss.

 There are many early indicators of periodontal disease, and our passionate Madison dentists are experts at spotting early signs and providing necessary treatment.
 Studies have shown the following factors will increase your risk of periodontal disease: